Biography

 October 2017 – October 2018 Chiayi, Taiwan

-Provide care for elderly retirees in a nursing home
+• Delivered care to elderly residents in a nursing home.

 Institute of Oceanography, National Taiwan University